Policies and Procedures

 Appeals

-A private enterprise seeking to appeal an activity of the university shall submit a written request for review to the Vice-President for Administration and Finance, describing the activity and providing examples of alleged unfair or inappropriate competition.
-If the private enterprise is dissatisfied with the university's response it may submit a written request for assistance to the Executive Director of the Board of Regents.
+A private enterprise seeking to appeal an activity of the university shall submit a written request for review to the Senior Vice President for Finance and Operations, describing the activity and providing examples of alleged unfair or inappropriate competition.
+If the private enterprise is dissatisfied with the university's response it may submit a written request for assistance, through the UNI President’s Office, to the Executive Director of the Board of Regents.